HortonsHelpers/solar-power-mapping-data/doc/preprocessing.md

 FiT
 ----

-1. Combine the 3 spreadsheets into one
-2. Remove rows above header
-3. Convert to csv
-4. Save as `data/raw/fit.csv`
+No transormation needed -- running `make` in the `data/raw` folder should be sufficient to combine the 3 Excel spreadsheets into one and convert to CSV, yielding `fit.csv`.

 OSM (csv)
 ----